 Working Toward a More Diverse Profession

 While the practice of public relations in the United States has undergone dramatic changes, a lack of diversity in communication management positions persists.
-Many studies indicate that the industry still struggles to attract young Blacks, Asians and Hispanics to pursue public relations as their career of choice.
+Many studies indicate that the industry still struggles to attract young Black, Asian and Hispanic professionals to pursue public relations as their career of choice.

 The D&I Committee commends PR firms and organizations that have established more diverse workplace environments, and those that established management programs to help minority groups and LGBT practitioners move up the corporate ladder.

 Also, the D&I Committee works closely with the PRSA Foundation, which helps drive diversity within the industry of public relations by funding numerous research initiatives from underserved populations, PR firms and employees.